The Boy in the Striped Pyjamas

 The inciting incident occurs at 11 minutes when Bruno's father announces the family must leave Berlin immediately for a new posting.
 Bruno must leave his friends, school, and everything familiar behind..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Bruno defies his mother's orders and actively chooses to sneak out of the garden and explore the forbidden woods toward the "farm" he sees in the distance., moving from reaction to action.
+This reveals the protagonist's commitment to Bruno defies his mother's orders and actively chooses to sneak out of the garden and explore the forbidden woods toward the "farm" he sees in the distance., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Shmuel is brought into the house to clean glasses.
+Notably, this crucial beat Shmuel is brought into the house to clean glasses.
 Bruno gives him food, but when caught, Bruno denies knowing Shmuel out of fear.
 Shmuel is beaten.
 This false defeat moment shows Bruno's moral failure and the real danger., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
 Here, Bruno returns to the fence to apologize.
 Shmuel reveals his father has disappeared.
 Bruno's mother decides they must leave, but not before Bruno makes one final visit.
-The innocence is fully shattered., indicates the protagonist at their lowest point.
+The innocence is fully shattered., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Bruno makes the fateful decision to dig under the fence and enter the camp in striped pajamas to help Shmuel search for his father, fully crossing into Shmuel's world., demonstrating the transformation achieved throughout the journey.